griesenj/griesenj.github.io/_portfolio/paced.md

 A desktop application known as LiveSplit exists that accomplishes many of these tasks, but I found comparable offerings within the mobile space lacking in terms of features and ease of use.
 This gap served as the impetus for Paced, which strives to be a elegant mobile splits offering for casual and experienced speedrunners alike.

+For a detailed overview of the application's operation feel free to watch the presentation video in the gallery section below!
+You will also find screenshots of the app in action.

 ## Technologies

 * JavaScript